satand/strimzi-mirroring/README.md

  ✓ Checking that services have been exported properly
 ```

-If we want to get some info about submariner and his components in our clusters, we can
+You can get some info about Submariner and its components in our clusters using this command:
-using this command

 ```bash
 subctl show all
 ```

-You should see something like that
+You should see something like this:

 ```bash
 Cluster "kind-backup"